neurodata/neurodata.io/content/about/agreements.md

 #### Focus

 We agree to focus on 2 projects, unless otherwise negotiated with the team.
-In general, each project should take about 1 year to complete.
-One project is the main focus that we are actively working on
+In general, each project should take about 1 year to complete and is complete when the manuscript is published in a journal/conference.
+One project is the main focus that we are actively working, the other is more exploratory, that will lead to a similarly large project in the following year.

-- for trainees, this is a journal publication
-- for research staff, this is a report to funders plus software repository with a clear code demo.

-Another project is more exploratory, that will lead to a similarly large project in the following year.
 Individual variation is possible with suitable justification.

 #### Open & Reproducible Science

 We will conduct our work using the highest open and reproducible science standards.
-This means that our work will result in open source code, open access data derivatives, and open publication (posting to a pre-print server) no later than journal submission, and ideally, throughout the entire scientific process.
+This means that our work will result in open source code, open access data derivatives, and open access publication (posting to a pre-print server) no later than journal submission, and ideally, throughout the entire scientific process.
 No later than the week of submitting a manuscript, it will be posted to  pre-print server.
+Code will only be not open source if there are external reasons (e.g., patient privacy, external collaborator insistence).

 Crucially, posting to pre-print servers, and submitting to journals, do *not* explicitly require supervisor approval of the content.
 Rather, assuming the [recommended guidelines](https://bitsandbrains.io/2019/02/10/how-to-write-a-paper.html) are followed, then all lab co-authors have 1 week to provide feedback and modification requests.
 After another week passes, the manuscript may be submitted and the pre-print may be posted, even in the absence of further feedback from any lab members.
 Note that collaborators outside the lab are not beholden to this agreement.
 If for some reason a lab member cannot be reached during this time, we can still post/submit, but agree to remove said lab person from the co-author list if they so choose within 1 week of their return.
+One week extensions can be granted to lab members if necessary, but only one week extension is permissable.

 #### Buddies and Mentorship